Once again, we will be offering Four weeks of Children’s Camps!

 Again this year we are offering programs with Rawhide Adventures!
 Our 7-11 year olds can enrol in the ‘Horse Play’ program to learn about and connect with horses!
 Campers 12 years and older can sign up for a trail ride adventure.

-Trail Riding Adventure: This adventure is offered during Children’s camp weeks to campers 12+ years of age.
-During this an hour and a half adventure, the kids greet the horses and then go for a riding adventure through the rolling hills of Mulmur.
-Fee: $60 per camper per ride, plus 13% HST.
+Trail Riding Adventure: This adventure is offered during Children’s Camp and Jouth Camp to campers 12+ years of ages.
+During this hour-long program, children greet the horses and go for a riding adventure through the rolling hills of Mulmur Township.
+(As children will be riding on their own, there are no exceptions to the 12 yr+ rule.)
+Cost: $60 per camper per ride, plus 13% HST.

-Horse Play Time: This adventure is offered to those who are too young to ride.
-For an hour they will spend time with the horses, starting with grooming.
-This adventure costs $45 plus 13% HST per camper for the hour, with a group of 5–8 campers.
+Horse Play Time: This adventure is offered to those Children’s campers who are too young to ride.
+For an hour they spend time with the horses, starting with grooming and then with controlled pony rides in the corral, where they have a ‘one on one’ helper leading them and talking to them about riding.
+This adventure costs $30 +HST per camper for the hour per visit, with a group of 4 – 6 campers.

 Our Children’s Camp Program